 If you cannot find pork steaks already cut, buy a whole pork shoulder roast (or similar roast), debone it, and cut the meat crosswise, 1/2 to 3/4 inches thick to make steaks.

 Layer all the meat and the onions in the bowl, cover with plastic wrap or foil and refrigerate for 8 to 24 hours, mixing a few times to redistribute the oil.

-You may want to put it all in a plastic zip bag after mixing, expel all the air, and close it tight.
+- You may want to put it all in a plastic zip bag after mixing, expel all the air, and close it tight.
 To stir, flip the bag over.
 This also travels well to a grill site.

-Remove meat from the refrigerator about 1/2 hour before grilling (to take the chill off).
+- Remove meat from the refrigerator about 1/2 hour before grilling (to take the chill off).
 Place schnitzel (without onions) in a single layer over direct heat, salt (a little) and grill for 8 to 10 minutes per side.

 - Traditionally, these are grilled over beechwood fires.
 You may also use charcoal or gas.